Open your mind to new perspectives

 https://www.youtube.com/watch?v=lZ3_GUilpnk

-The other big “take-away” from this study is that they found that when the connections in the DMN are weakened, that the study participant ‘can become what they focus on.’
+The other big “take-away” from this s is that they found that when the connections in the DMN are weakened, that the study participant ‘can become what they focus on.’
 One’s sense of Self is not fixed.
 One can rewrite the script of who they are when the new connections are made in the other parts of the brain.
-Chase Hughes states that this possibly be dangerous – perhaps to brainwash the enemy – but that seems unlikely.
+Chase Hughes states that this possibly be dangerous – perhaps to brainwash the enemy – but that seems unlikely to me.
 Just remember when Chase says, “They control you” that “they” is really YOU and your inner healing intelligence.
 You decide what your intention is.
 You decide what to focus your attention on during and after your journey.
-You can choose who you want to become as you do your Integration.
+You can choose who you want to become and rewrite your story as you do your Integration.
+This is how some people have one medium to large dose and it changes their mind.

 https://news.cornell.edu/stories/2025/12/dose-psilocybin-dash-rabies-point-treatment-depression

-During the 3 week period of time that psilocybin has altered connections in your brain is the time when dendrites are beginning to grow longer and denser as this picture shows:
+During the 2 -3 weeks that psilocybin has altered connections in your brain is the time when dendrites are beginning to grow longer and denser as this picture shows:

 Psilocybin Pathways in the Brain